-The Integrity Office is also a point of contact for external parties such as suppliers and former employees to raise concerns about misconduct by Macquarie.
+The Integrity Office is also a point of contact for external parties such as suppliers and former employees to raise concerns about improper conduct by Macquarie.

-The Integrity Office reports directly to the CEO and provides an annual report to the BGCC.
-Supporting the Group Integrity Officer are Regional Integrity Officers located in Macquarie's offices around the world.
+The Integrity Office reports directly to MGL's Managing Director and Chief Executive Officer (CEO) and provides an annual report to the BGCC.
+Supporting the Group Integrity Officer are Regional Integrity Officers located in various Macquarie offices around the world.
 The Integrity Office also promotes high ethical standards and good decision-making through communications and engagement with staff.